UsmannK/sadbot/README.md

 ### LMGTFY
 `/lmgtfy <phrase>` Generates a snarky LMGTFY link (shortened, of course)

+### March Madness
+`/mm` Get all the scheduled March Madness games

+`/mm live` Get a list of currently live games with scores and the time remaining

 ### Movie Search
 `/movie <search term>` Search for a movie or TV show.
 Returns cover art, run status, and IMDb rating